mattwire/uk.co.compucorp.civicrm.giftaid/docs/declaration.md

 #### Existing "Yes and past 4 years"/"Yes" declaration

 If the new declaration is "No":
-1. The existing declaration end date is set to today.
+1. The existing declaration end date is set to today and its "Reason Ended" field is set to "Contact declined".
 1. A new declaration is created with start date set to today and eligible = "No".
-1. "Reason Ended" is set to "Contact declined".

 If the new declaration is "Yes and past 4 years" and the existing declaration is "Yes":
 1. If the start date of the existing declaration is greater than 4 years ago no changes are made.